jarethmt/Open-TX-Portal-Voice-Pack/README.md

 # Open TX Portal Voice Pack #
 This is a complete OpenTX voice pack based on the popular "Portal" game.
-Every voice in this pack has been adapted to sound like GLADoS, the main antagonist in the Portal series.
+Every voice in this pack has been adapted to sound like GLaDOS, the main antagonist in the Portal series.
 There are some other lines from other in game characters as well.

 ## Inspiration ##
 - [This Reddit Post](https://www.reddit.com/r/Multicopter/comments/4ybqup/i_made_a_glados_sound_pack_for_the_taranis/)